With just one episode of its freshman season remaining, American Gods finally found its heart by putting Dead Wife and Mad Sweeney front and centre.

-Pablo Schrieber equally owned his scenes this week, not only lending simpatico to Mad Sweeney’ relatable backstory but turning the leprachaun from detestable, unnesecary member of the group to beloved within 42 minutes.
+Pablo Schrieber equally owned his scenes this week, not only lending simpatico to Mad Sweeney’s relatable backstory but turning the leprechaun from detestable, unnecessary member of the group to beloved within 42 minutes.

 Considering the relationships and emotion in Bryan Fuller’s Hannibal, it’s surprising that this series has seemed so cold and distant; Laura might be dead and cold-off-the-slab but it’s like we’re outsiders viewing through a windshield, the story never really allowing us to fully engage or emote… until today.

-Speaking of cold, that bunny wabbit which forced their freezing cold, stolen ice-cream truck off the road has gotta be Ēostre, the Germanic/pagan goddesss of Easter and fertility, right?
+Speaking of cold, that bunny wabbit which forced their freezing cold, stolen ice-cream truck off the road has gotta be Ēostre, the Germanic/pagan goddess of Easter and fertility, right?

 The series’ only true reveal – that Mad Sweeney caused the car wreck which killed Laura in the first place (Mr Wednesday’s plan to embroil Shadow in his war) meant Sweeney’s literal change of heart in sacrificing his precious coin to bring Laura back to “life” lent the series’ first genuine hand-to-mouth moment of affectionate emotion… and her punching him across the road the series’ funniest.

 21st century Americana meets 18th Century London and Eire